ozpc99/Jims-School-of-Motoring/README.md

 ![Profile Completed](docs/screenshots/profile-complete.png)

-The myLessons Upcoming section displays the 5 soonest bookings the user has made.
+The myLessons Coming Up section underneath the profile icon displays the 5 soonest bookings the user has made.
 If a user has bookings it will look like this:

 ![Upcoming Lessons](docs/screenshots/upcoming-lessons.png)

 Each booking is displayed as a Bootstrap list item and is a link.
-When clicked it will take the user to the invoice for that lesson.
+When clicked it will take the user to the invoice for that lesson where they can easily view the entire list of details for that booking.

 ### myLessons Page

-The myLessons page is split into tabs, this allows for viewing lesson data based on lesson date and time.
-It has a section to view all lessons, upcoming lessons and previous lessons.
+The myLessons page is split into tabs, this allows for viewing lesson data based on lesson date and time and makes flicking between pieces of data a lot easier.
+Each nav tab triggers a tab pane to view all lessons, upcoming lessons or previous lessons.

 #### All Lessons Tab

-If a user hasn't booked any lessons yet, they'll be greeted with this message alongside a button linking to the booking page.
+If a user hasn't booked any lessons yet, they'll be met with this message alongside a button linking to the booking page.
 ![No Lessons Booked](/docs/screenshots/lessons-no-lessons-booked.png)